grandonbarcia/memory-game/README.md

 ![](/public/img/MG3.PNG)

-When finised, a score and time is presented
+When finished, a score and time is presented

 ![](/public/img/MG4.PNG)